kayagoban/shadowlands/README.md

 #### Full node required
 If you have access to a full node over HTTP or Websockets, you can connect to it.

 Otherwise you'll need to install and sync the [Parity](https://github.com/paritytech/parity-ethereum/releases) or [Geth](https://geth.ethereum.org/downloads/) Ethereum client.
-200GB free space and an SSD drive required.
+Both options require about 200GB free space and an SSD drive.

 #### MacOS